x4c1/arcdps_buffbar/README.md

 4. Click or drag an effect in `Configure Mode` window to pin or unpin it on the selected bar.
 6. Switch the overlay back to `On`.

-You can also manage pins directly on the bars while in configure mode:
+Manage pins directly on the bars while in configure mode:

 - right-click a bar title to lock/unlock that bar
 - right-click a pinned icon for remove actions
 - drag pinned icons left, right, up, or down to reorder them
 - drag pinned icons between buff bars to move them

-You can also add pins manually by entering an effect ID in the Pins section.
+Add pins manually by entering an effect ID in the Pins section.
 The Known Effects window can help find common effect IDs.

 Pin scope controls where pins apply: